ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/storage/documents-compression.markdown

 * The **Documents Compression** feature uses the Zstd compression algorithm to continuously create a more efficient data model with [constantly improving compression ratios](../../server/storage/documents-compression#overview).

-* RavendDB will compress documents in selected collections or in all collections when storing those documents.
+* RavenDB will compress documents in selected collections or in all collections when storing those documents.
   The compression will be applied to:
   * Newly created documents
   * Existing documents that are modified and saved